learn-co-students/devise_lab-v-000/README.md

 1. To pass all the tests you will need to create a `/about` route, view and controller (under `WelcomeController`) to display a simple about page.
-2. Passwords must be 7 characters or longer (you can achive this with a length validation on `:password` in the `User` model with devise)
+2. Passwords must be 6 characters or longer (you can achieve this with a length validation on `:password` in the `User` model with devise)

 ## Hiccups